-Kieryn Darkwater spent their childhood in activism and bridging the gap between grassroots organizing and technology.
+Kieryn Darkwater has spent most of their lifetime as an activist, bridging the gap between grassroots organizing and technology.
 Homeschooled through highschool and graduated at age 15, they taught themselves how to code, write, and organize.

 As an educationally neglected homeschooled student who spent more time raising their 7 siblings than studying, Kieryn is passionate about the need for accountability in home education, and increasing awareness about the pitfalls as well as the advantages of homeschooling.

 Alisa Harris was homeschooled from kindergarten through twelfth grade.
 As a homeschooled graduate who had a positive experience, she is passionate about working to ensure that all homeschooled children have access to a quality education.
 She has worked on a wide range of causes as a nonprofit communications professional and a volunteer: economic and social rights, addiction treatment, mental health, early childhood education, child abuse prevention, and women’s rights.
 She received a Feminist Leadership Award from the National Organization for Women–NYC for her participation in the Activist Alliance, a year-long fellowship for young women leaders.
 Alisa has a B.A. in English from Hillsdale College and is currently attending Boston University School of Management to complete a Master of Business Administration.
 She is the author of Raised Right: How I Untangled My Faith from Politics.

 Rachel Lazerus received her MPP at the Harris School of Public Policy at the University of Chicago with a focus on educational policy.
 She has previously worked for Brown University, the Urban Institute, and the Council for the Parliament of the World’s Religions, and has consulted on projects for Chicago Public Schools, the Urban Education Institute, and the Wyman Center.
 While she was not homeschooled herself, she attended both public and parochial schools.